 My life could have easily taken a different path, but I made a difficult decision ten years ago when I was in so much pain.
 I realized that it was too much to bear and I couldn’t live like that for the rest of my life.
 I knew that I have this one life to live and I wanted to make the most out of it.
 It was incredibly difficult, but I made a conscious decision to dig myself out of my hole.
 I lived an extremely frugal lifestyle for a long time.
 My travels turned into road trips to visit family members rather than the international adventures I loved so much.
 I spent my spare time learning new professional skills and software, working on my portfolio and resume, and applying to any jobs I could get that moved more and more in the direction of where I wanted to be.
 It was tough at first.
 Companies like to hire people for things they have already done, and I was pigeonholed as a customer service representative for a long time even though I had an art degree.
 Still, I would apply for jobs that included some of the things I wanted in life.
 Each new job I would work at gained me some new skills, and each time I would leave a job for a new one, I would highlight the skills I wanted to continue to develop on my resume and not draw too much attention to the things I didn’t want to continue to do.
 This slow transition eventually led me to a completely different career!

 From Customer Service Rep to Graphic Designer

 - First job: All customer service.
 Nothing creative.
 Completely soul-sucking.
 Needed to get out.
 Worked on some graphic design on the side and built up software knowledge and a portfolio.

-- Third job: My resume and cover letter heavily featured the fact that I did some graphic design at the previous position.
+- Third job: My resume and cover letter featured the fact that I did some graphic design at the previous position.
 I didn’t talk much about the customer service.